befoulers/Clean-All-DM-Discord/README.md

 ## Observação

-Este script está em conformidade com as leis e regulamentações chinesas e possui restrições devido a isso.
-Ele também é compatível apenas com conversas privadas individuais e bate-papos em grupo do Discord.
+Compatível apenas com conversas privadas individuais e bate-papos em grupo do Discord.
 You can Run or Edit the Project as you wish from here onwards